'Animalism': Blackhawks scandal raises culture questions - KVIA

 AP Sports Writer

-CHICAGO (AP) — Chicago Blackhawks CEO Danny Wirtz has met with his players a day after a report detailed how senior team leaders badly mishandled allegations that an assistant coach sexually assaulted a player during the team’s Stanley Cup run in 2010.
-The ramifications now stretch into several corners of the NHL.
+CHICAGO (AP) — The former player at the heart of the Chicago Blackhawks assault scandal has come forward publicly.
+Kyle Beach tells TSN he felt “alone and dark” in the days following the alleged assault in 2010.
+Earlier this week, a report detailed how senior team leaders badly mishandled Beach’s allegations that an assistant coach sexually assaulted him.
+The ramifications now stretch beyond Chicago.
 Florida coach Joel Quenneville is slated to meet with NHL Commissioner Gary Bettman on Thursday.
-Winnipeg general manager Kevin Cheveldayoff also is planning to talk to the commissioner.
+Winnipeg general manager Kevin Cheveldayoff also is planning to talk to the commissioner next week.
 Both were with the Blackhawks when the allegations were first reported to team leadership.